 The Samueli School of Engineering at the University of California, Irvine, leads the college’s industry connections through its Corporate Partners Program.
 Some prominent corporate partners to work with the college through this program include Boeing, UPS, and Siemens.
 Additionally, project partners with the college include:

 Another important part of the college for industry connections is UCI Beall Applied Innovation, which has formed partnerships with companies worldwide.
 Payscale considers the University of California, Irvine to be the 37th best college for technology careers.
 Universities.com names it the 10th best college for manufacturing engineering degrees.

 12. University of Minnesota, Twin Cities

-In late 2020, the University of Minnesota, Twin Cities launched a new way for industries to connect with its services.
+In late 2020, the University of Minnesota, Twin Cities, launched a new way for industries to connect with its services.
 This was a new web portal named Industry Engagement at the U. This means that companies can now find resources and staff at the college faster than ever.
 However, the college already had strong connections to a range of industries before launching this new service.
-In fact, these activities generate $8.6 billion annually for the state of Minnesota’s economy.
-Niche considers the University of Minnesota, Twin Cities to be the fourth-best for retail management degrees and the 40th best college for health professions.
+These activities generate $8.6 billion annually for Minnesota’s economy.
+Niche considers the University of Minnesota, Twin Cities, to be the fourth-best for retail management degrees and the 40th-best college for health professions.

 11. California State University, Sacramento